fastoch/k8s_zeroToHero/README.md

 We can also create multiple copies of a container to ensure our app (or a given functionality of our app) is always available.

 # Why should we even use k8s?
+Containers are not enough

 Containers run on top of an existing host environment (a node), usually a VM but it can also be a physical machine.